connor-brooks/ecosim/README.md

 ![Screenshot of ecosim](screenshot.png)

 Ecosim is an ecosystem and evolution simulator.
-The enviroment consists of a number of autonomous creatures (or "agents").
+The environment consists of a number of autonomous creatures (or "agents").
 Each agent has a collection of genetic traits that influences it's behaviours.

-They need to eat to survive, as they constantly lose energy by living.
-If they eat enough mitosis occurs.
+Agents need to eat to survive, as they constantly lose energy by living.
+If they eat an amount which exceeds a certain threshold, mitosis occurs.
 Sometimes the genetics mutate when this happens.
 Over time natural selection causes the agents to evolve.

 ## Requirements